 This was back in 1993 and the term “search engine optimization” (SEO) hadn’t been termed yet and Google was still just an idea in the minds of a couple of grad students.
 Still, there were search engines that employed “spiders” or “web crawlers” that found sites and information for listings in search pages.

 Naturally, technology has evolved, as has the number of search engines and the use of SEO has become a necessity for any site on the World Wide Web.
 “World wide” is the key to most sites and the desire to be found by web surfers but what if you have a business that needs local business to survive?
-Like my first client, her business could not service anyone who did not visit her office (she was a doctor), so her site had to be found by local, neighborhood patients and visitors who needed a doctor without having to go to a hospital emergency room.
+Like my first client, her business could not serve anyone who did not visit her office (she was a doctor), so her site had to be found by local, neighborhood patients and visitors who needed a doctor without having to go to a hospital emergency room.

 It worked for her, in conjunction with print and Yellow Pages advertising, all of which built her ranking in search engines and that’s important to remember when trying to localize your marketing.
 SEO is just one part of that marketing.
 A recent client had the same needs and I explained to him it wouldn’t just be the SEO, although that would bring in customers who searched within area parameters.
 He needed other marketing avenues such as social media, which would improve his ranking in search engines.
 SEO is still the foundation upon which all avenues are built.